All licence applicants are required to complete a medical self-declaration

 All medical examinations for International licences must be performed within the UK, or must be performed by a doctor registered to a practice in the UK.

-A valid ECG is required for all applicants (previous ECG’s are valid for 24 months).
-For those aged 44 or below, a resting ECG is required.
-For those aged 45 and over, a Stress Related ECG is required (a signed cardiologist’s report must be supplied).
+A valid ECG is required for all applicants (previous ECG’s are valid for 24 months, excluding members aged 75 and above).
+For those aged 49 or below, a 12 lead resting ECG is required.
+For those aged 50 and over, a Stress Related ECG is required (a signed cardiologist’s report must be supplied).

 Renewal of National or Inter Club – Race, Truck or Long Circuit Kart Licences